 Your time of arrival in Barcelona and the day of the week can influence your visit.
 What is most important is to choose a centrally located hotel in Barcelona.

-What I like about the hotel is their eco-friendly approach with natural materials, strong recycling, and energy-reduction policy.
+What I like about the hotel is its eco-friendly approach with natural materials, strong recycling, and energy-reduction policy.
 And free coffee and cake and friendly staff also did the trick.

 Curious?
 Check rates and availability here.